GavinHuttley/tib/source/contribute.rst

           Your browser does not support the video tag.
         </video>

-.. sidebar:: How to edit these documents and "make a pull request"
+.. margin:: How to edit these documents and "make a pull request"

     .. index::
         pair: Editing the documents and "make a pull request"; screencasts